Alevsk/speaker/homelabs-for-cybersecurity/README.md

 ## Elevator Pitch

-The Four Tiers of Homelabs is a methodology for learning cybersecurity by setting up a home network and experimenting with different security tools and techniques.
-It is a practical approach that can help beginners build a holistic understanding of cybersecurity.
+In this talk I'll share my approach to learning cybersecurity using homelabs.
+The Four Tiers of Homelabs is a methodology for learning the concepts, tools and platforms used by companies in the real world.
+It's a practical approach that will help you build a holistic understanding of security

 ## Description

 I struggle with answering the question, "How do I get a job in cybersecurity?" because there's no secret formula for preparing for your first security job.
 Recommendations often include obtaining entry-level certifications, playing capture the flags, or going back to school.
 The journey into cybersecurity varies for everyone, and there's no right or wrong answer.
 In my case, I prefer a practical approach: homelabs.

+In this talk, I'll share my unique approach to learning security engineering using homelabs and project-based learning, leading to landing my dream job as a Security Engineer.

 Reflecting on my career, I assembled the pieces that allowed me to build a holistic understanding of cybersecurity.
-The four tiers of homelabs for learning cybersecurity is a methodology I developed to introduce beginners to the concepts, skills, and tools needed for proficiency in cybersecurity, from basic awareness of different Linux distributions to advanced topics like cryptography and cloud security.
+The four tiers of homelabs for learning cybersecurity is a methodology I developed to introduce beginners to the concepts, skills, and tools needed for proficiency in cybersecurity, from basic awareness of the different Linux distributions to advanced topics like cryptography and cloud security.

-Divided into four steps, I provide practical examples of projects I implemented to gain experience and learn security tools and platforms used by companies in real-life scenarios, all within my homelab.
+Divided into four steps, I provide practical examples of projects I implemented to gain experience and learn the security concepts, tools and platforms used by companies in real-life scenarios, all within my homelab.

-In this talk, I'll share my unique approach to learning security engineering using homelabs and project-based learning, leading to landing my dream job as a Security Engineer.

-Homelabs offer an excellent way to learn cybersecurity, providing a safe environment for practice.
-You can set up your network and experiment with various security tools and techniques, offering hands-on experience and a solid foundation in the basics of cybersecurity.

 The four tiers of homelabs are: